Code-Curiosity/ShulaTech_Solutions_Movie_Recommendation_System/README.md

 ## 👥 Credits

-Created by [Your Name Here] as part of a CLI-based recommender system project using the MovieLens dataset.
+Created by [Hitansh Bhagtani] as part of a CLI-based recommender system project using the MovieLens dataset.

 ---

-## ✉️ License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.